DCTorres1987/JurassicZooApp/README.md

-# My Google Book Collection / Sinatra_Project_Book_Collection
+# My Jurassic Zoo Application

 ## Description

-  This Sinatra project is designed to give users the ability to view the book collection in my google library and leave a review.
-  The User will also have the ability to create, edit, and delete a book review.
-They will also have the ability to read reviews left by other users.
+  This project is designed to track user's visit to a dinosaur zoo.
+An user can purchase a ticket to visit the parks and attractions.
+They will also be able to leave post, read, update, and delete a review.
+An user can also apply for a job at the park and feed the dinosaur.

 ## Getting Started